 IUCN BIOPAMA COORDINATOR

-Pedro's expertise spans from Protected Areas project coordination to management, development and negotiation.
-He is a member of the IUCN/World Heritage Panel and the International Council of Experts of the Institute for Responsible Tourism.
-Thanks to his regional experience in Latin America and the Caribbean, North Africa and the Middle East, North Eurasia and the Pacific, he provides technical and policy inputs to the CBD process and the UNESCO’s World Heritage Convention, including the evaluation of WH nominations.
+Pedro owns years of experience in protected areas project coordination, management, development and negotiation across Africa, Caribbean, the Pacific and beyond.
+Member of the IUCN World Heritage Panel and of the International Council of Experts of the Institute for Responsible Tourism, he contributes with major technical and policy inputs to the CBD process and UNESCO’s World Heritage Convention, including WH site nominations.

 BIOPAMA COMMUNICATIONS MANAGER

-Roxana coordinates BIOPAMA communication activities and takes care of the relations with programme’s donors, the European Union, the ACP Group and other Brussels-based stakeholders.
-She works closely with 4 IUCN regional offices based in Africa, the Caribbean and the Pacific.
-She has an academic background in Communication, Public Relations, Political Sciences and European Affairs and speaks fluently 4 languages.
+Roxana coordinates BIOPAMA communication activities and liaise with programme’s donors, the European Union, the ACP Group and other Brussels-based stakeholders.
+She works closely with 4 IUCN regional offices in Africa, Caribbean and the Pacific.
+She owns an academic background in Communication, Public Relations, Political Sciences and European Affairs and speaks fluently 4 languages.
 She joined IUCN in March 2011.

 JRC BIOPAMA COORDINATOR

-Steve coordinates the BIOPAMA project at the Joint Research Centre of the European Commission and liaises with all regional partners in ACP countries and act as contact point for the Pacific.
-With more than 25 years in geospatial information systems and remote sensing for natural resources management, he has a special interest in the architectural development of the ACP-wide and regional Reference Information Systems.
+Steve coordinates BIOPAMA at the JRC - European Commission since its very beginning.
+He liaises with all regional partners in ACP countries and act as contact point for the Pacific.
+With more than 25 years of professional experience in geospatial information systems and remote sensing for natural resources management, he has a special interest in the architectural development of the ACP-wide and regional Reference Information Systems.

-Luca is a GIS Developer, open source enthusiast with nearly ten years of experience working as GIS Analyst and web mapping application developer.
-He's currently in charge of the design and development of the Digital Observatory for Protected Areas portal, DOPA Explorer and eConservation.
-He joined the BIOPAMA team at the Joint Research Centre in 2014 taking care of the development of a spatial data infrastructure (GeoNode) for biodiversity and protected areas.
+Luca is a geographer with 10 years of experience as open source GIS developer, analyst and web mapping application developer.
+He joined the JRC BIOPAMA team in 2014 to work at the development of a spatial data infrastructure (GeoNode) for biodiversity and protected areas.
 In BIOPAMA2, he is in charge of the design and development of DOPA Portal, DOPA Explorer and eConservation.